Last Updated on June 4, 2021 by Nico

 Buy your own transponder.

-For the Southeastern US (North Carolina to Florida), we recommend the E-PASS from the Central Florida Expressway Authority since it’s cheaper than the more popular SunPass.
+For the Southeastern US (North Carolina to Florida), E-ZPass will also work, depending on your route.
+Alternatively, we also recommend the E-PASS from the Central Florida Expressway Authority since it’s cheaper than the more popular SunPass.
 And for the central US (Kansas to Texas), a MyKTAG from Kansas is the best option.
 A portable hard-case transponder that works everywhere in Texas, Oklahoma and Kansas costs $25, or you can get the sticker version for free (they’re not meant to be portable, but we’ve had good luck just holding the sticker firmly against the windshield), and you aren’t required to prepay as long as you sign up with a valid credit card.

 In summary, if you’re going to be traveling on toll roads, you can avoid surcharges if you pay cash at the toll booth (where possible) or bring your own transponder.